lortega/lortega/README.md

 ### Hi there, I'm Luis! 👋

 - 🔭 I’m currently working on ...
-  * [the-anti-values](https://github.com/lortega/the-anti-values) in software engineering teams.
+  * [the-anti-values](https://github.com/lortega/the-anti-values) when working in software engineering teams.
 - 🌱 I’m currently learning ...
   * To create applications for the Windows OS.